 The first is optical: The smaller size of Japan's Statue of Liberty means you needn't be as far away from it to get it perfectly framed in your picture, which in turn means you can be on land (rather than on a boat) when you take.
 Speaking of optics, Odaiba offers some of the best panoramic views of Tokyo's sweeping skyline, framed by the Rainbow Bridge, which glows in a beautiful spectrum of color by night.

 Plus, Japan arguably boasts more attractions than NYC—and the country's network of Shinkansen high-speed trains is more efficient than the New York City Metro, and certainly more so than taking a taxi through the city's crowded streets.

 Here's where the convenience starts: There's a White House lookalike in McLean, Virginia, only about an hour from the actual White House.
 That's the good news.

 The better news?
 As of September 2016, this 12,000 square foot mansion was up for auction, although the aftermath of that auction is not currently clear.

 There are a few pieces of bad news, both for visitors and would-be buyers.
 For starters, Virginia's Fake White House doesn't have an east or west wing, or a Washington Monument behind it or a rose garden in front of it.
 If you buy this, you'll not only not be the President, you won't even be able to work in the same sort of room he does!
 Secret Service is also not included, which might come as a surprise given the high starting price (nearly $5 million) of the auction.

 Additionally, since this White House is private property, you'll need to be quick and discreet when you take your selfies.
-The same goes for the replica that exists in Georgia, which... you can read more about in this article.
+The same goes for the replica that exists in Georgia, which is a topic for another article.